edubart/minislirp/fuzzing/README.md

 In the current state, the `meson.build` file is not compatible with the original one used by libSlirp main repository but it should be easy to merge them in a clean way.
 Also **in the current state, it seems that there is a memory leak inside the fuzzing code**, which make it run out of memory.
 The current goal is to find and get rid of this leak to allow fuzzing for longer without the process being interrupted because of it.

-Two harness are currently available, more are to be added later to focus on other parts of the code :
+Six harness are currently available, more are to be added later to focus on other parts of the code :

 - **fuzz-ip-header** : the mutator focuses on the ip header field informations,
-- **fuzz-udp** : the mutator only work on udp packets, mutating the udp header and content,
+- **fuzz-udp** : the mutator only work on udp packets, mutating the udp header and content, or only one or the other (-h,-d),
+- **fuzz-tcp** : the mutator targets tcp packets, header+data or only one or the other, or only one or the other (-h,-d),
+- **fuzz-icmp** : the mutator focuses on icmp packets,

 These harness should be good starting examples on how to fuzz libslirp using libFuzzer.